NicholasMoser/Naruto-GNT-Modding/gnt4/docs/guides/stage_modding.md

 If you wish to simply remove sound effects from a stage, you can copy the contents of the last .dsp sound effect file into each other .dsp sound effect file.
 This is because the last .dsp file in each folder is a sort of "null terminator", or rather, a 0 second blank sound effect.

+The sound effect id is the hex number in the .dsp filename surrounded by parentheses, e.g. `0x075C` in `00000 (0x075C).dsp`.
+It may be theoretically possible to add new sound effects by removing sound effects from other stages and using the ids of the remove sound effects for new ones in a given stage.

 ## Draw Distance

 When overriding an existing stage, it is possible for some objects in the stage to unload incorrectly due to draw distance.